Semrush helps you:

 In November 2006, Google purchased YouTube for $1.65 billion in stock.
 At the time, this was considered a hugely risky investment.
 Now, it earns nearly 5x this in ad revenue – quarterly.

-YouTube advertising revenue amounted to $22.31 billion in the first nine months of 2023, a 4.84% year-on-year increase.
+YouTube advertising revenue amounted to $18.72 billion in the first six months of 2025, a 11.6% year-on-year increase.

-Creators who are a part of the Partner Program on YouTube are paid 55% of advertising revenue, YouTube takes 45% cut.
+Creators who are a part of the Partner Program on YouTube are paid 55% of advertising revenue, and YouTube takes a 45% cut.
 Actual earnings among YouTube creators vary significantly, depending on factors such as engagement rate, but as a rough average channel owners can earn between $1.61 and $29.30 for every 1000 video views.

-Sources: Investopedia, Alphabet, TechCrunch 1, TechCrunch 1, Business Insider
+Sources: Investopedia, Alphabet, YouTube, TechCrunch, Business Insider

 Conclusion